lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/05tips/tips.rst

 Problem
 --------

-You want to connect to the command shell of a remote Bone from your host pass:[<span class="keep-together">computer</span>].
+You want to connect to the command shell of a remote Bone from your host computer.

 Solution
 ---------